The Nativity Fast is here! Commit yourselves individually and as a family to embrace the “Orthodox Way” of preparing for Christmas.

 We are again supporting the Woven Oaks Initiative here in Norwood for 2018.
-Erin Lockridge addressed the parish this past Sunday during the post-Liturgy talk, and shared some of this year's programming with us.
+Erin Lockridge addressed the parish recently during the post-Liturgy talk, and shared some of this year's programming with us.
 One of their dynamic programs is called 'Norwood Grows':

 Norwood Grows hosts nearly 130 young people in programs like Garden Camp, Cooking Camp, Explorers Camp, and Girls’ Safe Space.
 These programs seek to educate, inspire, and empower the children and teens of Norwood, Ohio, using garden, culinary, art, and nature-based curriculum.
 Norwood Grows programs teach practical skills that can be applied in the life of our community and beyond.
 They encourage a sense of wonder and deep respect for the natural world and the way it sustains us; and they promote healthy relationships - with plants, animals, our bodies, our peers, and our community.

 Third Edition, with a new Epilogue by the author...

 Seekers, catechumens and Orthodox faithful alike will be blessed by this trustworthy and inspiring guide to the Divine Liturgy and the Life in Christ, composed by our beloved pastor, a faithful presbyter of the Orthodox Church in America.

 Paperback, 64 pages, full color cover; $9.99 retail.